 Our TAE40116 Certificate IV in Training & Assessment programs are delivered in ways that reflect the needs of learners in the current COVID-19 environment, and without compromising the service standards and rigour that Fortress is known for.

 The government tells us we should all be doing our part during the current COVID-19 pandemic.
 As our economy slows, we are all required to tighten our belts.
-To help students, all enrolments in online Fortress Learning programs in March/April will receive a 20% subsidy.
-That’s 20% less out of your pocket to get started.
+To help students, we are subsidising your fees as follows:

-Just to be clear, that is until midnight on April 30 2020, unless we become fully subscribed before then, and it does NOT apply to the Fortress Lite program or extensions.
+Just to be clear, that is for enrolments in June who make their first payment prior to midnight, 30 June, 2020, unless we become fully subscribed before then.
+It does NOT apply to Fortress Lite, extensions, or where other funding applies (eg, Skills Checkpoint for Older Workers).

 Let's start with a few words about doing your TAE during COVID-19